Music Performance - Orchestral Instrument

 - Lynn A. Musco, D.M., Florida State University; clarinet

-- David Arthur Schmidt, Ph.D; low brass, chair trombone
+- David Arthur Schmidt, Ph.D., University of Northern Colorado; low brass, chair trombone

 Distinguished performers visit campus each year to work with students.
 Recent guest artists include: